bernie6401/TCIVS_Special_Topic/README.md

 	+ But...miniconda still has another problem: version conflict with the library.
 So, this is not the best solution as well.

 	+ For more information on this solution: though I can use **conda create** instruction, I can not install python with the 3.6 version.
-The reason that I must install in this version is for the library I want to install later.
+The reason that I must install this version is for the library I want to install later.
 If I don't install version 3.6, I can't install **imutils**, **face_recognition**, and **dlib** at the same time.
 The other library list above including scipy, TensorFlow, NumPy, and so on will install successfully in versions 3.6 to 3.9.

-	+ Briefly speaking, because of my OS architecture, I can't install these 3 libraries by the statement that anaconda official suppliedd.
+	+ Briefly speaking, because of my OS architecture, I can't install these 3 libraries by the statement that anaconda official supplied.
 I can install the package available on **noarch** or **aarch64** platform only.
 	+ For imutils, like the image below(img1)
 	```$  conda install --channel https://conda.anaconda.org/gilbertfrancoins imutils```
 	+ For face_recognition, like the image below(img2)
 	```$  conda install --channel https://conda.anaconda.org/conda-forge face_recognition```
-	- You can check the error in this [page](https://blog.csdn.net/ksws0292756/article/details/79192268), then there is another problem I encounter is I can not use **anaconda** instruction to search the library package.
+	- You can check the error on this [page](https://blog.csdn.net/ksws0292756/article/details/79192268), then there is another problem I encounter is I can not use **anaconda** instruction to search the library package.
 So, I use my laptop(a normal win10 system) to search.
 	* BTW, you can not use the x86 version, because it'll crash while the installation
 ***